pasDamola/books-to-scrape/README.md

 This will scrape the first 5 pages in headless mode and save results to output.json

+4. **Testing**:
+Run the unit tests with
+    ```bash
+    pytest
+These tests cover argument parsing, rating parsing, and output formatting.

 **Output**
  - output.json or output.csv: Scraped data in the chosen format.
  - books.db: (if --db used) SQLite database with a books table.